DefinetlyNotAI/Logicytics/FEATURE_STATUS.md

 This register maps every section in [TODO.md](TODO.md) to its implementation owner, current status, and primary evidence.
-Every checklist item inherits the owner of its nearest heading; the checkbox beside that item is the authoritative item-level status. `Wiki pending` means repository code and versioned docs are complete but the separate GitHub wiki checkout still needs synchronization.
+Every checklist item inherits the owner of its nearest heading; the checkbox beside that item is the authoritative item-level status.
+The separate GitHub wiki was synchronized for v4.0 in wiki commit `eaf7628`.

 | TODO section | Owner | Status | Primary evidence |
 | --- | --- | --- | --- |